MicrosoftDocs/azure-docs/articles/container-instances/container-instances-vnet.md

 * **Route tables** - User-defined routes can't be set up in a subnet delegated to Azure Container Instances
 * **Network security groups** - Outbound security rules in NSGs applied to a subnet delegated to Azure Container Instances aren't currently enforced
 * **Public IP or DNS label** - Container groups deployed to a virtual network don't currently support exposing containers directly to the internet with a public IP address or a fully qualified domain name
-* **Name resolution for resources** - Internal name resolution for Azure resources in the virtual network is not supported
+* **Internal name resolution** - Name resolution for Azure resources in the virtual network via the internal Azure DNS is not supported

 **Network resource deletion** requires [additional steps](#delete-network-resources) once you've deployed container groups to the virtual network.